 Pumpkin Spice Essential Oil Blend Plus Ways to Use It

 From skin care and soap to candles and room sprays, there are so many ways to use pumpkin spice essential oil.
 This post instructs you on how to make a pumpkin spice essential oil blend.
 I also provide some great uses for this amazing fall fragrance.
-If you’re ready to dive head first into autumn, then bookmark this page for cozy autumn recipes to try throughout the season.
+If you’re ready to dive head first into autumn, then bookmark this page for cozy autumn recipes and crafts to try throughout the season.

 Enjoy a Cozy, Classic Fall Fragrance at Home

 No fragrance marks the arrival of autumn more than that of pumpkin spice.
 Perfect for this time of year, this warm, spicy and fragrant fall scent is highly anticipated every season.
 Whether you’re grabbing a steaming, hot or iced pumpkin spice latte from your favorite coffee shop, scenting your home with pumpkin scented candles or rooms spray, or slathering on autumn scented soaps and lotions, this scent blend evokes warm and cozy memories we simply can’t resist.

 Created from a blend of essential oils that smell like pumpkin pie spice, this warming autumn scent blend may just make your mouth water with delight!
 After all, it’s often used as a fall flavor when cooking or baking your favorite homemade pumpkin pie from scratch.